gonoph/ansible-meltdown-spectre/README.md

 What is Spectre and Meltdown: https://www.redhat.com/en/blog/what-are-meltdown-and-spectre-heres-what-you-need-know

 # Disclaimer
-I wrote this on my own time for my own purposes, this playbook is not official, not endorsed, not supported, nor maintained by Red Hat.
+I wrote this on my own time for my own purposes.
+This playbook is not official, not endorsed, not supported, nor maintained by Red Hat.